This post may contain affiliate links. Please read our disclosure policy.

 | 10 scallops

-Seared scallops finished in the shell with a rich miso herb butter and served with warm ponzu.
+Seared scallops finished in the shell with a spicy herb butter and served with warm ponzu.
 Buttery, savory, and perfect as a scallop appetizer for hosting or special occasions.

 Equipment